kontiki-org/kontiki-monitor/README.md

 | `kontiki-monitor` | `kontiki-monitor` | `kontiki-monitor:` in `config/default.yaml` (+ `config/embedded.yaml`) | Fleet expectations and Registry bus events → alerts |
 | `host-check-service` | `host-check-service` | `host-check:` in `config/host-check.yaml` | Local disk occupation (warning/critical %, paths); one instance per host |

+### Where it shines

+This suite fits best when the platform **is** Kontiki (plus maybe a thin UI), the team is small, and the same stack must be **deployed and supported many times** — including on-premise at customer sites.
+You get run / see / get-alerted without standing up a separate observability plant on every install.
+Reach for heavier tooling when you need cross-stack SLOs, deep performance forensics, or org-wide metrics at scale — not as the default for operating Kontiki services day to day.

 ---

 ## Quickstart — demo-app → Telegram